Herb Sturz: Afterschool Alliance (2000)

-In 2000, Open Society joined with other philanthropies to create a national effort, Afterschool Alliance, to expand afterschool and summer learning opportunities nationwide.
-Since our inception, public investment in afterschool programs has doubled.
+In 2000, Open Society joined with other philanthropies to create a national effort, Afterschool Alliance, "to expand afterschool and summer learning opportunities nationwide.
+Since our inception, public investment in afterschool programs has doubled."
 The Alliance involves mayors, police chiefs, prosecutors, social service agencies, and major corporations.

 The Center for New York City Neighborhoods (2007)

-In 2007 (age 76), Soros recommended that Sturz find a way to help victims of the subprime mortgage crisis through counseling and legal services.
+In 2007 (at age 76), Soros recommended that Sturz find a way to help victims of the subprime mortgage crisis through counseling and legal services.
 Soros committed $10 million over two years to support the effort, and The Center for New York City Neighborhoods was established, with Sturz as its chairman.
 By 2008, The Center had built a network of 27 community-based organizations and was the largest independent non-profit organization in the country devoted to helping homeowners at risk of foreclosure.
 In 2010, The Center started direct involvement in mortgage holder negotiations with lenders.
 In 2017 it was protecting and promoting affordable homeownership.